89 total views, 1 views today

 Cloud computing has the potential to drive positive results from corporate strategies through innovation, improved return on investment, and competitiveness in the market space.
 However, to fully leverage the potential benefits of cloud sourcing, the service management organization must develop an integrated IT service management and cloud sourcing strategy.
 Lack of maturity of service strategy processes will result in service portfolio sprawl and increased complexity as services are made available from multiple providers and delivery options.

-Cloud computing provides potential to expand the existing strategy by providing more cost-effective and scalable delivery options.
+Cloud computing provides the potential to expand the existing strategy by providing more cost-effective and scalable delivery options.
 To maximize the benefits of cost-effectiveness, scalability, and agility driven by cloud sourcing options, it is imperative that the IT organization identify the demand for services based upon a full understanding of business process activities and consumers of the service.
 Inability to quantify the need accurately can lead to penalties and additional fees when demand exceeds contractual terms and conditions.

 Financial models differ significantly with cloud sourcing including different charging and allocation methods.
 Cloud computing reduces capital and operational costs but increases costs associated with the transfer of the service, contract management, and governance of the end-to-end service.
 Lack of proper IT service-based accounting limits the IT service management organization’s ability to evaluate the financial viability of cloud service delivery options fully and quantify the value of the business and return on investment.

-Only services that can maximize the benefits of cloud delivery models while minimizing organizational risks related to security of customer data should be considered as candidates for cloud sourcing.
+Only services that can maximize the benefits of cloud delivery models while minimizing organizational risks related to the security of customer data should be considered as candidates for cloud sourcing.
 Mature business relationship management and service portfolio management processes provide the decision-making capabilities to thoroughly evaluate new market opportunities, sourcing options, and financial models in alignment with the desired business outcome.
 The introduction of cloud computing models must be considered within a comprehensive view of all existing services, service assets, availability of resources, and organizational capabilities.

 Formalized service design methods and practices deliver considerable success for the business when the IT service management organization uses a holistic design approach to produce outcomes aligned with business requirements.
 Cloud computing delivery models require a holistic and integrated design of the end-to-end service including the efficient use of external and internal resources and a comprehensive understanding of the data, application, management, and technical architecture requirements.
 Lack of maturity of service design processes may result in project overruns and increased supplier, security, and continuity risks.